Esakia Duals of Regular Heyting Algebras: Preliminaries

-Condition $(ii)$ in the definition above is called \textit{Priestley Separation Axiom}.
+Condition (ii) in the definition above is called \textit{Priestley Separation Axiom}.
 Spaces satisfying conditions (i) and (ii) are called \textit{Priestley Spaces} \cite[\S 11]{pries}, hence every Esakia Space is also a Priestley space.
 Moreover, it can be also verified that every Esakia space is a Stone space.
 We write $\mathcal{CU}(\mathfrak{E})$ for the set of clopen upsets over $\mathfrak{E}$.

 We write $\Esa$ to indicate the class of Esakia spaces.
 In analogy with $\HA$, we can see $\Esa$ as a category whose objects are Esakia spaces.
 A morphism between Esakia spaces is a map that preserves the topological structure, the order-theoretical structure and the relation between the two.
-We call these maps \emph{p-morphisms}.